-Are the Symptoms of Small Cell Lung Cancer Different Than Those of Other Types of Lung Cancer?
+Are Symptoms of Small Cell Lung Cancer Different Than Other Types of Lung Cancer?

 The various types of lung cancer can be categorized as either small cell lung cancer or non-small cell lung cancer.
 Each of these categories includes several different sub-types of lung cancer.
 Because there are different lung cancer types, many individuals wonder if small cell lung cancers produces symptoms that are different from other types of lung cancer.
 However, it first helps to have an idea of what types of symptoms are associated with small cell lung cancers.